onflow/docs/docs/guides/building-vs-other-chains.md

 - Accounts can have multiple keys with varying weights
 - Multiple accounts can sign a single transaction (`prepare` takes any number of arguments)
 - Transaction computation fees can be paid by a different account, called the `Payer` account.
+- The transaction [nonce](https://ethereum.org/en/developers/docs/accounts/#an-account-examined) is provided by the `Proposer` account.
+This enables rate control and order to be dictated by a different party if needed.
+- All of the above roles can be the same account.

 The same powerful concept also exists for querying the blockchain state using Scripts.
 Here is a sample script that fetches the `ExampleNFT` IDs owned by a given account on Testnet: